oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/conversion-webhook.md

   --set "webhookOnly=true" \
   --wait
 ```
-The above command creates a Helm release named `sample-weblogic-conversion-webhook` in the `sample-weblogic-conversion-webhook-ns` namespace, configuring a deployment and supporting resources for the conversion webhook and deploying the conversion webhook.
+The above command creates a Helm release named `sample-weblogic-conversion-webhook`
+in the `sample-weblogic-conversion-webhook-ns` namespace,
+configures a deployment and supporting resources for the conversion webhook
+and deploys the conversion webhook.
 This command uses the `default` service account for the `sample-weblogic-conversion-webhook-ns` namespace.

 To check if the conversion webhook is deployed and running,
 see [Troubleshooting]({{<relref "/userguide/managing-operators/troubleshooting#check-the-conversion-webhook-deployment">}}).